Abhaycl/RoboND-Where-Am-I-2P2/README.md

 ## Introduction

 This project consists of creating a complete ROS package that includes a Gazebo world, a robot model in URDF and using the ROS navigation stack to localize the robot on the map as well as move it to a desired destination and pose avoiding any obstacles on the way.
+There are several aspects of robotics to learn about with a focus on ROS.
+Those includes building a mobile robot for simulated task, creating a ROS package that launches a custom robot model in a gazebo world and utilizes packagges like AMCL and the navigation stack, exploring, adding, and tuning specific parameters corresponding to each package to archive the best localization results.

 ## Background / Formulation